smweis/neurofeedback/README.md

 `makeMaskFromRetino.m` creates a retinotopic mask from functional data.
 Unless you collected this specifically for your subject as part of a separate scan, it is unlikely that you can use it.

-`register_ROI_to_APandPA.sh` will register the ROI (the way it's set up now will take a Kastner V1 parcel and register it to the first volume).
+`register_ROI_to_APandPA.sh` will register the ROI (the way it's set up now will take a Kastner V1 parcel and register it to a scout EPI or an SBREF).

 At the end, you should have an ROI registered to EPI space that can be used in `runNeurofeedback.m`.
 Specifically `runNeurofeedback.m` will call `registerToFirstDICOM.m`.